1959582_10203081198489244_274663726_n.jpg

-The great big Australian adventure came to an end some time ago.
+Our great big Australian adventure came to an end some time ago.
 There was a welcome reprise earlier this year, however, when we returned to Victoria for a family celebration in Torquay (Rocky Point Lookout viewed from Surf Beach, above).
-We made the most of an almost two-month stay to plan a couple of mini-trips to places we hadn’t reached in 14 years of living in Aus.
+We made the most of a two-month stay to fit in a couple of mini-trips to destinations we hadn’t reached in more than a decade of living there.

-The title casts doubt on the veracity of the claim that the Australian chapter of our lives is indeed over.
+The doubt introduced by the title undermines the idea that the Australian chapter of our lives is well and truly over.
 Maybe the writer is kidding herself!
-The course of one’s immediate future can be changed in minutes by a call to an airline, or a search online for that increasingly rare animal, a cheap last-minute deal.
+In any case, the course of one’s immediate future can be changed in minutes by a call to an airline, or a search online for that increasingly rare animal, a cheap last-minute deal.
 Sadly, there’s no longer any such thing if you take into account a lifetime’s carbon footprint: for years I’ve made regular long-haul flights.
-A cynic on a doomed planet might not give a toss about such things, arguing that we may as well enjoy what we’ve got ‘til it’s gone.
+A cynic on a doomed planet might not give a toss about such things, arguing that we may as well enjoy what we’ve got ‘til it’s gone; hey Joni?

 In the beginning – 2010 – the move to Australia might only have lasted a few months: nothing was certain.
 As it was, we spent 12 years there: lived in two state capitals; took numerous opportunities to travel further afield; and ventured several times into my favourite landscape – desert.